devschooldevops/07_08_pipelines/ex13_parameters/instructions.md

 Parameters are user input values.
 Those influence your pipeline runs and behaviour.

-Parameters are defined within the "parameters:" directive and are used commonly as {{parameters.ParameterName}}
+Parameters are defined within the "parameters:" directive and are used commonly as ${{parameters.ParameterName}}

 > Parameters are only available at template parsing time.
 Parameters are expanded just before the pipeline runs so that values surrounded by ${{ }} are replaced with parameter values.